CrystalSystems/crystal-v2.0/README.md

 14. Added logic for deleting old images from posts and users: after deleting/replacing images, after deleting a user or post.

-15. The security system complies with [CRYSTAL v1.0  (Production)](https://shedov.top/description-and-capabilities-of-crystal-v1-0/#paragraph_7).
+15. Database security system, complies with [CRYSTAL v1.0  (Production)](https://shedov.top/description-and-capabilities-of-crystal-v1-0/#paragraph_7).

 **⚠️ Before using [CRYSTAL v2.0](https://github.com/CrystalSystems/crystal-v2.0) or its code in a production environment, it is strongly recommended to carefully review the implementation and assess any potential cybersecurity risks.**<br/>